-The auspicious day of Vishu marks the beginning of the new year for people living in Kerala and also some adjoining parts of Tamil Nadu.
-Since in these regions, Malayalam is the predominant language, Vishu is also known as the Malayalam New Year.
-The day is accompanied with loads of merriment and joy.
+Vishu, also known as the Malyalam New Year as Malyalam is the predominating language in Kerala.
+The pious day of Vishu marks the commencement of the new year for people living in Kerala and also some adjoining parts of Tamil Nadu.
+The day is celebrated with great pomp, joy and enthusiasm.

 Significance of Vishu